KingLearned/task_manager_app/README.md

 - [Components](#components)

 ## Description

-Your Task Management Web Application is designed to help users manage their tasks efficiently.
+This Task Management Web Application is designed to help users manage their tasks efficiently.
 It includes features like user registration, login, a dashboard to view and manage tasks, and more.

 ## Installation and Usage